learnpoint/learnpoint-api-docs/README.md

 ### ApiVersion 2.8

 * Added UserId to models Student, FullStudent, StaffMember and FullStaffMember.
+  * Preparation for migration to Learnpoint API v3.
+* Added ProgramEnrollmentId to StudentEducationPlan
-  * Preparation for migration to version 3 of Learnpoint Bulk API.
+  * Preparation for migration to Learnpoint API v3.

 ### ApiVersion 2.7